 4. Use of this renewable heat energy reduces use of fossil fuels for heating and cooling, contributing to efforts to reduce the region's carbon footprint, consistent with King County's Strategic Climate Action Plan, and supports countywide greenhouse gas emissions reduction targets adopted as Countywide Planning Policies by the King County Growth Management Planning Council in 2014.

-5. Sewage heat recovery is an established technology in other countries, including Canada, and is a developing market in the United States with interest from private property owners in King County as a potential solution for delivering cost-efficient, environmentally responsible heating and cooling in buildings.
+5. Sewer heat transfer is an established technology in other countries, including Canada, and is a developing market in the United States with interest from private property owners in King County as a potential solution for delivering cost-efficient, environmentally responsible heating and cooling in buildings.

 6. Sale of this previously unused heat energy resource provides an opportunity to generate modest but new funding, which can be used to further carbon emission reduction projects within the wastewater treatment division.

-7. Increasing interest from individual property owners and developers interested in large-scale projects through the creation of neighborhood energy districts suggests that providing an approved agreement for the sale of sewage heat transfers in King County would provide more certainty for potential private users and allow for the timely execution of contracts if and when an opportunity for sewage heat recovery or transfer arises.
+7.

-8. The unique nature and complexity of determining if, when and where a sewage heat transfer might be a useable energy option for a given user demonstrates that sewage heat does not lend itself to a sale to the highest responsible bidder at public auction or by sealed bid.
+The unique nature and complexity of determining if, when and where a sewer heat transfer might be a useable energy option for a given user demonstrates that sewer heat does not lend itself to a sale to the highest responsible bidder at public auction or by sealed bid.
 Under such unique circumstances, K.C.C. chapter 4.56 authorizes the county to negotiate a sale directly with a person or entity.

-9. The sale of sewage heat transfers, based on the terms and conditions set forth in the attached agreement, will provide a public benefit by generating revenue.
+8. The sale of sewer heat transfers, based on the terms and conditions set forth in the attached agreement, will provide a public benefit by generating revenue.
 Such sales are in the overall best interests of the public.

-10. To ensure compliance with the state constitution and state law provisions prohibiting the use of wastewater revenue or assets for private purposes, the county will require payment to the county for county staff and administrative costs associated with evaluating a proposed sewage heat transfer project, even if the proposed user does not proceed with the project.
+9. To ensure compliance with the state constitution and state law provisions prohibiting the use of wastewater revenue or assets for private purposes, the county will require payment to the county for county staff and administrative costs associated with evaluating a proposed sewer heat transfer project, even if the project developer does not enter into a sewer heat transfer agreement with the county or proceed with the project.

-11. Allowing for a limited number of pilot projects wherein private users would receive energy free of charge for a short period of time in exchange for sharing revenue and expense data with the county, would allow King County to better assess feasibility of the technology and the reasonableness of the fee charged for the energy transfer.
+10. The market for the sale of this county resource is in its nascent stage.
+Therefore, the appropriate pricing for this resource must be developed by real world experience.
+The agreement, in the form of Attachment A to this ordinance, will be used for up to three pilot projects whereby the county may waive the annual access fee for up to three years in exchange for information from the sewer heat transfer user by which the county can more accurately develop a pricing strategy for potential future sewer heat transfer agreements.
+Allowing for a limited number of pilot projects wherein private sewer heat transfer users would not be charged an annual access fee for a short period of time in exchange for sharing revenue and expense data with the county, would allow King County to better assess feasibility of the technology and the reasonableness of the annual access fee charged for sewer heat energy transfer.

+11. The term "sewer heat transfer user" is synonymous with the term " a wastewater thermal energy user" as used in the agreement.

 BE IT ORDAINED BY THE COUNCIL OF KING COUNTY:

 SECTION 1.
-Findings: A. The King County council hereby finds pursuant to K.C.C.
-4.56.100 that unique circumstances exist direct sale of heat energy transferred to or from the pipelines as wastewater conveyed to the treatment plant, in the best interest of the public.
+Findings: The King County council hereby finds underK.C.C.
+4.56.100.A.2 that unique circumstances exist to support the executive’s testing of negotiated direct sale of sewer heat energy transferred to or from the pipelines as wastewater is conveyed to the treatment plant, and, except as provided in section 4.C. to this ordinance, that it is in the best interest of the public to limit the number of negotiated direct sale agreements to three in order that the county be able to determine the appropriate pricing for this county resource.